“One for the rockstars: a secluded recording studio, with seven immaculate bedrooms attached”

 - Pool table

 Children are welcome and accommodation is free for children under 12 who share a room with an adult.
 Babysitting / nanny service can be arranged on request.

 Family friendly accommodation:

+All rooms can accommodate baby in a cot.
 The 3 cottages are too small for extra beds, and families are encouraged to stay in 3-bedroom villa Sanwood, where you get the bonus of the pool.
 Drum & Bass can take a rollaway bed.